UPDATED OCT 28, 2019

 Since opening in 2016, ALL DAY in Downtown Miami has become one of the city’s most well-respected (and loved) coffee shops.
 With nods from The New York Times and Vogue, this local spot offers over 10 different specialty coffee drinks, including Japanese-style pour overs, creamy iced cold brews, and a seasonal, rotating blend.
 (Think amaretto gelato affogato with a single shot and fermented-mulberry syrup.)
-Eggs, pastries, and other breakfast-style items like French toast and bagels with smoked salmon are also served daily until 5pm, making this the perfect pick-me-up pit stop.
+Eggs, pastries, and other breakfast-style items, like French toast and bagels with smoked salmon, are also served daily until 5pm, making this the perfect pick-me-up pit stop.
 Fitt Tip: Look out for a limited-edition doughnut flavor from The Salty Donut — they’re always stocked in the back, you just have to ask.

 Sourcing globally and roasting locally is the name of the game at House of Per’La.
 Known for gathering their beans from around the world, in places including Kenya, Colombia, and Ethiopia, this is one of Miami’s most popular small-batch coffee roasters.
 You can find their coffee at their flagship shop and roastery in Coral Gables, as well as more than 40 restaurants and hotels across town.
 But you can also swing by the cafe to sip on the best of House of Per’La’s roasts while sampling food from award-winning chef Giorgio Rapicavoli of Eating House and Glass and Vine, who designed the shop’s menu.

 Panther Coffee is a favorite among Miami coffee drinkers, and for good reason.
 Open for nearly a decade, the Miami-based coffee concept runs shops in nearly every corner of town, including Wynwood, Miami Beach, Coconut Grove, MiMo, and Little Haiti.
-And at each location, you’ll find a comprehensive lineup of single-origin coffees sourced from around the world and brewed right here in Miami.
-Fitt Tip: If you’re in the mood to treat yourself, they also sell a selection of local baked goods from spots like Cindy Lou’s Cookies and Zak the Baker.
+At each location, you’ll find a comprehensive lineup of single-origin coffees sourced from around the world and brewed right here in Miami.
+If you’re in the mood to treat yourself, they also sell a selection of local baked goods from spots like Cindy Lou’s Cookies and Zak the Baker.

 Opened in 2011, this Downtown Miami coffee shop specializes in seed-to-cup brews that are among the most flavorful in the city.
-And, all roasts are single-origin, which means you’ll be sipping the purest coffee around.
+All roasts are single-origin, which means you’ll be sipping the purest coffee around.
 Not only that, Eternity Coffee Roasters is a delight to hang out in, featuring cozy nooks, speedy Wi-Fi, and ample places to stretch out.
-Fitt Tip: If you fall in love with a particular roast, pick up a few bags to bring home and get the Eternity Coffee experience without having to leave the house.
+Fitt Tip: If you fall in love with a particular roast, pick up a few bags to bring home, and get the Eternity Coffee experience without having to leave the house.

 Since 2016, Vice City Bean in Downtown Miami has served a killer selection of coffee drinks featuring roasts from Madcap Coffee Company.
 It’s a frequent spot for freelancers and remote workers, offering free Wi-Fi and cozy corners to set up a laptop and sip on a pour over.
 Plus, the shop is always stocked with pastries from local purveyors, including True Loaf Bakery, Cindy Lou’s Cookies, Fufi’s Empanadas, and Sullivan Street Bakery.